nicksp/fe-codestyle/README.md

-# Reasonable JavaScript Style Guide
+# A Reasonable JavaScript Style Guide

-*A reasonable approach to JavaScript*
+Finally decided it's time to make an agreement on how I write JavaScript.
+I describe it as a clear, concise and predictable approach.

 ## Table of Contents